 There, at the top of the third column is "Jennie Jenkins."
 Indeed, "Jennie" was really Rev. Jenkin Jenkins.
 Honestly, if your parents gave you the same first name as your last, you'd probably go by a nickname, too.
 I wonder if the guy at bottom of the first column, Thomas Thomas, also used a nickname.
 Probably Tom Thomas.
 Or what about William Williams at the bottom of the third column?
 You'd expect it to be "Bill," since that is a common nickname for William.
 But did Jenkin Jenkins have to use Jennie?
 I have encountered Civil War soldiers with "girlie" names.
 When considering another Jennie, Jennie Hodgers who served as "Albert Cashier," in her company of the 95th Illinois Infantry, there is a Carrol, Leslie, and Shirley.
 Yes, there are male actors named Carroll and Leslie.
 You probably recall Leslie Nielson's famous line, "Don't call me Shirley."
 So I find it humorous that a guy named Leslie served with a guy named Shirley in Jennie Hodgers' company.

 But speaking of Jennie Jenkins, there are a couple of humorous stories in the Minnesota Welsh book about the reverend.
 One involved him fleeing two Indians in his ox cart.
 After arriving into camp and relaying his harrowing tale of his narrow escape, a squad was dispatched to deal with the savages.
-As it turns out, it it ended up being two of Jenkins' comrades trying to catch up with him to ask for a ride in his wagon.
+As it turns out, it ended up being two of Jenkins' comrades trying to catch up with him to ask for a ride in his wagon.

 And thus my investigative adventure came to an end.
 I had found Pvt.
 Jennie Jenkins.

-Rev. Jenkin "Jennie" Jenkins
+Rev. Jenkin "Jennie" Jenkins from Find a Grave |

 Until next formation.....rest.